 Conflict over land and resources in Mali is rooted in the country’s colonial past.
 With the arrival of French administrators, centuries old codified land rights were swept away, and vast swathes of supposedly empty lands, or “terres vacantes,” were appropriated for the state.
 Whole communities were dispossessed, and state ownership continued, even after independence, fuelling land conflicts.

-In 1990, Mali began a process of decentralization to allow communities to assert their tenure rights and passed the Land Reform Act in 2006.
-The Act aims to address insecure tenure and resolve the longstanding conflicts over land that have fueled armed conflict.
-The Act recognizes communities’ customary rights and seeks to inventory customary rights and use throughout the country.
-It establishes the first commune-level land commissions to address land-related conflict.
+In 1990, Mali began a process of decentralization to allow communities to assert their tenure rights, culminating in the Land Reform Act in 2006, which aimed to address insecure tenure and reduce violent land conflicts.
+The Act recognized communities’ customary rights and established the first village-level land commissions to address land-related conflict.

-To learn more about the pilot project, see below.
+To learn more about the work of the Tenure Facility’s partners in Mali, see below.